jeffhuang4704/vulasset/DesignDoc.md

 ### data hook point

+The data hook point is initiated upon completion of the scan task (`func scanDone()` and `func RegistryImageStateUpdate()`).

+This hook point serves as the focal point for the Controller to establish its cache.
+Currently, we are extending its functionality to encompass the construction of the database.

-The data hook point is initiated upon completion of the scan task (`func scanDone()`).
-Raw data obtained from the scan is processed through functions like FillVulTraits() function to generate a comprehensive report.
-Subsequently, the details of this report are stored in the database.
+Raw data obtained from the scan is processed through functions like `FillVulTraits()` function to generate data needed for database population.

-At this stage, an existing mechanism, the Consul KV watcher, is employed.
-This watcher enables the system to detect new data additions or restorations, triggering the initiation of a cache-building process.
-The newly acquired data is subjected to ETL operations before being saved to the database.

 ```
 // This is called on every controller by key update